-A credit builder loan can assist homebuyers in accruing the savings necessary for a home purchase down payment.
+The Bank originally created a credit builder loan to assist homebuyers in accruing the savings necessary for a home purchase down payment.
 The Bank waives its traditional underwriting and proceeds from a closed-end consumer loan are deposited into a savings account that secures the loan.
 Borrowers repay the loan from their cash flow, while strengthening their credit and building the savings necessary for home ownership.
 There are no fees to open a credit builder and the loans are priced at a 9% simple interest fixed interest rate.

-In recent years, the Credit Builder program has been expanded to include applicants who are unbanked and under-banked, allowing these consumers to establish a positive credit experience with the banking industry.
-Credit builder loans are a referral product (not direct to consumer), and the Bank maintains a relationship with several local homeownership and community service agencies, including Stand By Me, who refer customers to the Bank.
+In recent years, the Credit Builder program has been expanded to include applicants who are unbanked and under-banked, thus allowing these consumers to establish a positive credit experience with the banking industry.
+Credit builder loans are primarily a referral product, and the Bank maintains relationships with several local homeownership and community service agencies, including Stand By Me, who refer potential customers to the Bank.
+Additionally, the Bank shared its credit builder product with Stepping Stones Community Federal Credit Union, (a low income credit union) who is now using the Bank's credit builder program to reach its low income clientele in Wilmington, Delaware.